-Overall Big Bay Hut is a great place to shack up for a day or two if you doing the full Hollyford – Pike circuit.
+Overall Big Bay Hut is a great place to shack up for a day or two if you doing the full Hollyford – Pyke circuit.

 Demon Trail Hut is a compact, older style hut, ie, if raining and full it may well have a claustrophobic feel for your average introvert.

 Hidden Falls Hut is a newish hut with great views to the impressive Darran mountains, yeah, it’s worth a night, even if you don’t fully walk the Hollyford.

 So, it’s in the new style of DOC huts, two big sleeping platforms, sink, expansive table, picture windows.

 The modern style Lake Alabaster Hut is comfy, and spacious and a great spot to spend a night while contemplating the Pyke or Demon Trail.

 Think of Lake Wilmot Bivvy as an emergency-only accommodation, with the major attraction that while not entirely horizontal it’s probably the least likely place in this vicinity where you could whack up a tent and be flooded.

 A small open sided Lower Hollyford Road shelter with a picnic table and not much else.
 I guess there is the roof but it might not offer complete shelter if Fiordland does the rain vigorously thing.

 Martins Bay is a modern hut with good amenities and the kind of destination that is worth spending a couple of nights at, wildlife is close by.
 And you might get the feeling you are at the edge of the universe, ie, quite remote.